Find Grad Schools

 38 Yearly Graduations

 Northcentral University is the 6th most popular school in the nation for students seeking a master's degree in developmental and child psychology.
 Roughly 12,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,064 per year, while in-state graduate students, on average, pay $16,794 per year.
 During the most recent year for which we have data, 38 people received their master's degree in developmental and child psychology from Northcentral University.
-Around 46% of these students were from an underrepresented racial-ethnic group, and 93% were women.
+Of these students, 85% were women and 54% were members of underrepresented racial-ethnic groups.

 33 Yearly Graduations